10 Signs That Indicate That Your Partner Is a Pathological Liar

-It can be challenging to recognize signs of a pathological liar – one who is prone to constantly lie with no emotion or concern for the effects their fibbing will have on the other person.
+However, it can be challenging to recognize pathological liar signs – one prone to constantly lie with no emotion or concern for the effects their fibbing will have on the other person.

 The person will often tell one lie to cover another, and these will generally be elaborate and dramatic to the point they are the hero of their own story.